• Skip to primary navigation

 You can find fermented foods in classic recipes such as Reuben sandwiches, miso soup, kimchi fried rice, yogurt bowls and smoothies, and sourdough recipes.

 Yes, cooking or baking fermented foods will kill off most probiotic bacteria since they are heat-sensitive.
-However, consuming cooked foods made with fermented ingredients such as sourdough bread still offers non-probiotic benefits such as enhanced flavor, texture and nutritional profile.
+However, consuming cooked foods made with fermented ingredients such as sourdough bread still offers other benefits such as enhanced flavor, texture and nutritional profile.

 You can start incorporating fermented foods into your diet by eating yogurt or kefir at breakfast, a scoop of sauerkraut on your sandwich or salad at lunch, or adding a little kimchi at dinner on top of noodles, rice bowls or grilled protein or burgers.